-- The maximum key strength must not exceed 2048bit. - The certificate must contain a valid Private key. - 1.
-Click at ]. - ⇒ The dialog window 'Open certificate' opens. - 2.
+- The certificate must be available as a PFX file. - The 'Common name' and 'Organization' fields must be completed. - The maximum key strength must not exceed 2048bit. - The certificate must contain a valid Private key. - 1.
+Click at . - ➡ The dialog window 'Open certificate' opens. - 2.
 Select the desired certificate (pfx file format). - 3.
-Click on 'Open'. - ⇒ The previously shown certificate is replaced by the imported certificate.
+Click on 'Open'. - → The previously shown certificate is replaced by the imported certificate.